open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/UPGRADING.md

 # Upgrade guidelines

+## 0.74.0 to 0.74.1

+Prior to 0.72.1, feature gates could be enabled via the `manager.featureGates` property.
+As feature gates may require extra configuration to work properly, e.g. deploying extra permissions on the ClusterRole, the chart has been updated to make use of the `manager.featureGatesMap` property which allows the chart to smartly configure feature gates.
+If the `manager.featureGatesMap` property is set, the old `manager.featureGates` property will be ignored.

 ## 0.57.0 to 0.58.0

 OpenTelemetry Operator [0.99.0](https://github.com/open-telemetry/opentelemetry-operator/releases/tag/v0.99.0) includes a new version of the `OpenTelemetryCollector` CRD.
 See [this document][v1beta1_migration] for upgrade instructions for the new Operator CRD.
 Please make sure you also follow the [helm upgrade instructions](./UPGRADING.md#0560-to-0570) for helm chart 0.57.0.